5cover/psdc/docs/Scratch.md

 KISS.
 Like In crafting interpreters..

 Also get rid of semantic nodes.
 All this duplication is ugly.
 See how Crafting Interpeters does it.

+## with resharper : change parseoperation signatures so output argument is first

+that way, it's more transparant with assignment and more aligned.